rode-lim/Libft/README.md

 - And more...

 #### Good luck making your functions <3
+PS: I recommend learning how to use the extension map marker for VSCode it helped me organize myself.

 #### Contact
 If you have any questions or suggestions, feel free to contact us at rode-lim@student.42lisboa.com.